leejo/leejo.github.io/_posts/2016-02-22-all_software_is_legacy.md

     - cgi
 ---

 In what may be judged in years to come as a moment of madness, I have volunteered to be the primary maintainer of the Perl CGI module (CGI.pm).
-For the none technical readers of this post: CGI.pm is a few thousand lines of code that in the mid to late nineties, and even some years later, was helping many websites function.
+For the non-technical readers of this post: CGI.pm is a few thousand lines of code that in the mid to late nineties, and even some years later, was helping many websites function.
 Ever visited a website and seen 'cgi-bin' in the URL?
 Yep, that was *probably* running Perl scripts and those were almost certainly using CGI.pm

 I actually volunteered to be the primary maintainer back in April 2014.
 The reason I've taken so long to write this post is that I've been busy, er, maintaining the module.
 I've fixed the bulk of existing issues[^1], written and given a talk on the plan for the module[^2], released an extra module to point people at better resources[^3], and occasionally been responding to questions about the module[^4], oh and of course the usual reason that it takes posts several months to get out of my drafts folder.